Had to play with fire, and get burned

-There’s no exact count of how many millions converted to Christianity because of Gideon International’s effort, and what influence they’ve played in America tacitly holding Christmas as the holiest day of the year.
+There’s no exact count of how many converted to Christianity because of Gideon International’s effort, but those converts certainly contributed to the tide that made Christmas the de facto holiest day of the year in America.
 But back in 1979, December 25th would become linked to Gideon’s legacy in a way that had nothing to do with mistletoe, carols, or presents – and everything to do with the violent means of Gideon’s victory.

-Because if you’re willing to take a somewhat poetic view of history, you’ll learn that the man we came to know as Osama bin Ladin was born on Christmas Day.
+Because if you’re willing to take a somewhat poetic view of history, you’ll learn that the man we came to know as Osama bin Laden was born on Christmas Day.

-And Gideon would also, at least from a military standpoint, been proud of the Afghan guerrillas who often attacked at night in the shadows of explosive fiery blasts.
+And Gideon would also, at least from a military standpoint, approved of the Afghan guerrillas who often attacked at night from the shadows of explosive fiery blasts.

-But their eventual success was far from preordained.
+But the eventual success of the Afghani guerillas was far from preordained.
 When the tanks first rolled, the world at large assumed that the vast and modern forces of the Soviet Union would easily crush what they saw as backward tribesmen who wore towels on their heads.
 The world at large, however, was not Muslim – and the Muslim world saw a very different scenario.